-- (1) To qualify for two (2) of the development incentives listed in Subsection III.H.6.b, above, the Mobility Hub shall include at least four (4) of the Transit Features listed in Subsection III.H.6.a(1) and one (1) of the Amenity Features listed in Subsection III.H.6.a(2). - (2) To qualify for three (3) of the development incentives listed in Subsection III.H.6.b, above, the Mobility Hub shall include at least five (5) of the Transit Features listed in Subsection III.H.6.a(1) and two (2) of the Amenity Features listed in Subsection III.H.6.a(2). - (3) To qualify for all four (4) of the development incentives listed in Subsection III.H.6.b, above, the Mobility Hub shall include at least six (6) of the Transit Features listed in Subsection III.H.6.a(1) and three (3) of the Amenity Features listed in Subsection III.H.6.a.(2). - (4) Additional or alternative elements not included in Subsection III.4H.76.a may be considered and approved by the DTM Director. - d.
-Siting, design and features of a Mobility Hub must be coordinated and approved by DTM.
+- (1) Reduction in required vehicular parking by fifty (50) percent. - (2) Height increase of twenty-four (24) feet. - (a) This cannot be used in addition to the height increase incentive offered in Subsection III.H.4.
+(Parking Structures). - (b) This cannot be used in the Euclid Subarea of the Euclid/Park Subdistrict or in the Mid-Century Subdistrict. - (c) Height increase is limited to 21 feet (2 stories) within the Park Subarea of the Euclid/Park Subdistrict south of Broadway Boulevard. - (3) Density increase of twenty (20) percent. - (4) Waiver of Open Space requirements. - c.
+Development Incentives - To qualify for two (2) of the development incentives listed in Subsection III.H.6.b, above, the Mobility Hub shall include at least four (4) of the Transit Features listed in Subsection III.H.6.a(1) and one (1) of the Amenity Features listed in Subsection III.H.6.a(2). - (2) To qualify for three (3) of the development incentives listed in Subsection III.H.6.b, above, the Mobility Hub shall include at least five (5) of the Transit Features listed in Subsection III.H.6.a(1) and two (2) of the Amenity Features listed in Subsection III.H.6.a(2). - (3) To qualify for all four (4) of the development incentives listed in Subsection III.H.6.b, above, the Mobility Hub shall include at least six (6) of the Transit Features listed in Subsection III.H.6.a(1) and three (3) of the Amenity Features listed in Subsection III.H.6.a.(2). - (4) Additional or alternative elements not included in Subsection III.H.6.a may be considered and approved by the DTM Director. - d.
+Siting, design and features of a Mobility Hub must be coordinated and approved by DTM. - 7.
+Streets